newjersey/navigator.business.nj.gov/content/src/licenses/healthcare_2.md

 * DEA registration number
 * Social Security number
-* Name change documentation, if applicable
-* Any new educational degrees or certificates, if applicable
-* Any new employment, including start and end dates, if applicable
 * Criminal history since last renewal, if applicable
 * CDS or U.S. Drug Enforcement Administration (DEA) registration suspension, surrender, denial, revocation, or restrictions since last renewal, if applicable
 * Professional license revocation or surrender since last renewal, if applicable